SAP-samples/partner-reference-application/Tutorials/44b-Multi-Tenancy-Features-Print.md

     6. Add `@sap-cloud-sdk/openapi-generator` to the `devDependencies` of your *package.json* by running `npm add -D @sap-cloud-sdk/openapi-generator`.

+    7. Run the command `npm install` in your project root folder to install the required npm modules for the application.

-    7. Run `npm install` and `npm run prebuild` to generate the access classes.
+    8. Run `npm run prebuild` to generate the access classes.

 3. Extend your service by an action `Print Guest List`.